ShrutiR23/Portfolio-website/README.md

 ## 📝 How To Use

-1. **Clone the repository:**git clone [https://github.com/ShrutiR23/Portfolio-website](https://github.com/ShrutiR23/Portfolio-website)
+1. Clone the repository:git clone [https://github.com/ShrutiR23/Portfolio-website](https://github.com/ShrutiR23/Portfolio-website)
 2. Open index.html in your browser.
 3. Customize content in HTML and replace placeholders (name, links, contact info).
 4. Deploy to GitHub Pages or your preferred hosting platform.